 The research group Logistics (LOG) aims to achieve theoretical advances in modelling and solving real-life decision making problems in the field of logistics and to valorise results in cooperation with the industry.
 Planning problems are studied using techniques from operations research to increase the efficiency of transportation and logistics companies.
-Currently, four research streams exist within the group: vehicle routing, warehouse management, intermodal transportation and healthcare logistics.
+Currently, five research streams exist within the group: vehicle routing, warehouse management, intermodal transportation, healthcare logistics and human factors in logistics.

 Vehicle routing is a complex operational planning problem in which customers/locations have to be assigned to vehicles, and a route for each vehicle has to be created, so as to optimize a predefined objective (e.g., minimizing the distance to be travelled).
 In our research, we are focusing on a variety of vehicle routing problems in the context of both freight transportation (e.g., routing trucks to deliver goods to customers) and passenger transportation (e.g., routing vans to transport elderly and disabled people).
 Our aim is to develop new mathematical models for problems which account for real-life issues faced by companies (e.g., axle weight limitations), providing efficient solution methods for these models, and analysing the effect of problem characteristics and algorithm parameters on solutions.